adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 |   And o’er their head the restless seabirds cry:
 | But we will lay him far from sound of seas,
 |   Far from the jutting crags’ unhopeful gloom,
-| Where there blows never wind save summer breeze,.
+| Where there blows never wind save summer breeze,
 |   And where the growing rose may clasp his tomb.

 | And thither in the splendid nights of spring,